Tesla Brake Fluid Low | Check & Add Brake Fluid

 - Use a clean cloth to wipe off any dirt or dust from the top of the brake fluid reservoir and cap.

-- Check the brake fluid level by looking at the side of the brake fluid reservoir.
+- Check the brake fluid level by looking at the side of the reservoir.

-- If the level is low, rotate the cap counterclockwise to remove it.
+- If the level is low, rotate the cap counterclockwise to open the reservoir.

-- Add the recommended brake fluid to bring the just below the MAX mark.
-Do not overfill above the MAX line.
+- Add the recommended brake fluid to bring it just below the MAX line.
+Do not overfill.

-Do not spill brake fluid on the vehicle.
-Brake fluid is very corrosive.
-If any brake fluid drips on the body panels, rinse it off with water.
+Do not spill brake fluid on the vehicle because it is very corrosive.
+If any drips on the body panels, rinse them with water immediately.

 Tesla Recommended Brake Fluid

-Most Tesla vehicles, such as Tesla Model 3, use DOT 3 Brake Fluid.
-If you are unsure, look it up in the owner’s manual.
-The recommended Tesla brake fluid is also printed on top of the brake fluid reservoir.
-You can use any brand of brake fluid as long as it is the type printed on top of the brake fluid reservoir DOT3, DOT4, DOT5.1.
+Most Tesla vehicles, such as the Tesla Model 3, use DOT 3 Brake Fluid.
+If you are unsure what you need for your Tesla, refer to your owner’s manual for help.
+The recommended Tesla brake fluid is also printed on top of the reservoir.
+You can use any brand as long as it is the type printed on top of the brake fluid reservoir: DOT3, DOT4, DOT5.1.
 Make sure to use brake fluid from a sealed container.

 Tesla Brake Fluid Low Warning

-Brake fluid level low warning on a tesla means that the brake fluid level in the brake fluid reservoir is low, and you need to add brake fluid immediately.
+This warning message on a Tesla indicates that the brake fluid level in the brake fluid reservoir is low, and you should add brake fluid immediately.
 As your brake pads start to wear out, the brake fluid is transferred from the brake reservoir to the brake calipers to compensate for the space created by the worn brake pads.

 You should not have to add brake fluid regularly.
-If your Tesla keeps losing brake fluid, have the vehicle checked by an auto mechanic immediately.
+If your Tesla is losing brake fluid, have the vehicle checked by a qualified mechanic immediately.

 This warning should only come up after brake pads wear considerably, which can happen after two to four years.
 Do not drive the vehicle if you get this message after the brake fluid level has been topped off.
 Call Tesla or your mechanic and ask for advice.
 Your vehicle may need to be towed.